(note: I’m now a vaguely spiritual neopagan witchy-type. Otherwise, I stand by pretty much everything here)

-This episode opens with a letter from a kid who was told not to beat people up, which he thinks sucks, because sometimes other people are mean and he just wants to give them a pounding.
+This episode opens with a letter from a kid who was told not to beat people up.
+He thinks this sucks, because sometimes other people are mean and he just wants to give them a pounding.
 Scary kid.
 Larry and Bob turn this into a lesson on why its important to follow God’s directions even when you don’t want to.
 That way this kid will understand that no matter how much he wants to punch people in the face, he shouldn’t, because God doesn’t condone violence.

 So they tell the story of the destruction of Jericho, where God commands the Israelites destroy an entire city and slaughter its inhabitants.